-In contrast to earlier findings for Britain and the United States (Gorman and Kmec, 2007), across the EU15 work intensity is greater for males than for females, and there is no indication of this gap closing.
-On the contrary, the Work Intensity index for males increased by 2.6 points over the 1995-2005 period, while that of females increased by 1.9 points.
-Work is also intensifying faster for individuals younger than 40 and for individuals with the highest level of education.
+In contrast to earlier findings for Britain and the United States (Gorman and Kmec 2007), across the EU15 work intensity is greater for males than for females, with no indication of this gap closing.
+On the contrary, the Work Intensity index for males increased by 2.6 points over the 1995 to 2005 period, while that of females increased by 1.9 points.
+Work is also intensifying more quickly for individuals younger than 40 and for individuals with the highest level of education.

-While work was intensifying for all employment contract types, there was a striking and large increase after 2000 for those with a temporary employment agency contract.
-Among occupations work was intensifying for professionals, technicians and associate professionals, craft workers, and plant and machine operators, but there was volatility among agricultural workers and little change among service workers.
+While work was intensifying for all employment contract types, a striking and large increase after 2000 took place for those with a temporary employment agency contract.12 Among occupations, work was intensifying for professionals, technicians and associate professionals, craft workers, and plant and machine operators, but volatility occurred among agricultural workers and little change among service workers.

 Good Physical Environment was about 8 points higher for females than for males.
 It was also greater for those with more education and in higher status occupational groups.
 These gaps remained stable over time, as did those between age groups, employment contract type, and occupational groups.
-The only exception was craft workers where Good Physical Environment dropped by 4.2 points.
+The only exception was craft workers for whom Good Physical Environment dropped by 4.2 points.

-Working Time Quality has increased for both genders with males having a lower value than females in all periods.
-One should also note that males and females are slightly converging on this index.
-Working Time Quality has also increased for both age groups over the (1995-2005) period and the gap between the two is shrinking.
-When it comes to education, the highest increase - of 6.3 points - is for the lowest educational group.
+Working Time Quality has increased for both genders with males having a lower value than females in all periods, although note that males and females are slightly converging on this index.
+Working Time Quality has increased for both age groups over the 1995 to 2005 period, and the gap between the two is shrinking.
+When it comes to education, the highest increase-6.3 points-is for the lowest educational group.
 These small diminutions in the Working Time Quality gaps are in the same direction as the overall decline in inequality of this index reported in the previous section.

-While Working Time Quality has gone up for all types of employment contracts with the highest increase for apprentices (5 points).
+While Working Time Quality has gone up for all types of employment contracts, the highest increase is for apprentices (5 points).